-- (1) In August 2023, our Board of Directors approved a \$1.0 billion share repurchase program (the "August 2023 Share Repurchase Program"), which replaced all existing share repurchase programs at that time.
-The August 2023 Share Repurchase Program authorized us to repurchase common stock in the open market or through privately negotiated transactions.
-Privately negotiated repurchases from REH Company were also authorized under this share repurchase program, subject to REH Company's interest in selling its shares and other limitations.
-As of March 31, 2024, we had remaining authorization to repurchase up to \$510.3 million under the August 2023 Share Repurchase Program.
+(1) In August 2023, May 2024, our Board of Directors approved a \$1.0 billion share repurchase program (the "May 2023 2024 Share Repurchase Program"), which replaced all existing approximately \$214.2 million remaining authorization under the share repurchase programs at that time. program approved by our Board of Directors in August 2023 (the "August 2023 Share Repurchase Program").
+The August 2023 May 2024 Share Repurchase Program authorized us to repurchase common stock in the open market or through privately negotiated transactions.
+Privately negotiated repurchases from REH Company (and together with its affiliate REH Advisors Inc., "REH") were also authorized under this share repurchase program, subject to REH Company's REH's interest in selling its shares and other limitations.
+As of March 31, 2024 June 30, 2024, we had remaining authorization to repurchase up to \$510.3 million \$925.0 million under the August 2023 May 2024 Share Repurchase Program.

 On April 1, 2024, we repurchased 5,000,000 shares of our outstanding common stock from REH Company in a privately negotiated transaction under the August 2023 Share Repurchase Program and pursuant to the Stock Purchase Agreement, dated April 1, 2024 (the "April 2024 Stock Purchase Agreement"), between us and REH Company.
-The price paid under the April Stock Purchase Agreement was \$59.22 per share resulting in an aggregate purchase price of \$296.1 million.
+The price paid under the April 2024 Stock Purchase Agreement was \$59.22 per share resulting in an aggregate purchase price of \$296.1 million.
 The purchase price was funded with cash on hand.
 As of May 7, 2024, we had repurchased up to \$785.8 million under the August 2023 Share Repurchase Program.

-On May 7, 2024, our Board of Directors approved a new \$1.0 billion share repurchase program (the "May 2024 Share Repurchase Program"), which replaced all existing share repurchase programs, including the approximately \$214.2 million remaining under the August 2023 Share Repurchase Program.
-The May 2024 Share Repurchase Program authorizes us to repurchase common stock in the open market or through privately negotiated transactions.
-Privately negotiated repurchases from REH Company are also authorized under the May 2024 Share Repurchase Program, subject to REH Company's interest in selling its shares and other limitations.
-The timing and amount of share repurchases, including those from REH Company, will depend on market conditions and corporate, tax, regulatory and other relevant considerations.
-In addition, we are authorized by our Board of Directors to repurchase shares in an amount sufficient to offset shares issued under our compensation programs.
-The May 2024 Share Repurchase Program may be discontinued at any time by our Board of Directors.
+On May 7, 2024 May 14, 2024, we repurchased 1,348,435 shares of our Board of Directors approved a new \$1.0 billion share repurchase program (the "May 2024 Share Repurchase Program"), which replaced all existing share repurchase programs, including the approximately \$214.2 million remaining under the August 2023 Share Repurchase Program.
+The May 2024 Share Repurchase Program authorizes us to repurchase outstanding common stock in the open market or through privately negotiated transactions.
+Privately negotiated repurchases from REH Company are also authorized in a privately negotiated transaction under the May 2024 Share Repurchase Program subject and pursuant to the Stock Purchase Agreement, dated May 14, 2024 (the "May 2024 Stock Purchase Agreement"), between us and REH Company's interest in selling its shares and other limitations.
+Company.
+The timing and amount of price paid under the May 2024 Stock Purchase Agreement was \$55.62 per share repurchases, including those from REH Company, will depend on market conditions and corporate, tax, regulatory and other relevant considerations.
+In addition, we are authorized by our Board of Directors to repurchase shares resulting in an amount sufficient to offset shares issued under our compensation programs. aggregate purchase price of \$75.0 million.
+The May 2024 Share Repurchase Program may be discontinued at any time by our Board of Directors. purchase price was funded with cash on hand.